SABBAHS/animal-quiz/README.md

 ## Browsers and Screen sizes
 - I've confirmed that the pages are all responsive, and look good on multiple large screen sizes, especially starting from 1700px to the smallest being 360px.
 - I've gone through the majority of the screens on devtools, and even further on [responsivetesttool](https://responsivetesttool.com/).
-- I've confirmed text, especially for questions and answers is readable, and the colour scheme does not clash or cause any issues to the user's ability to smoothly navigate around the page.
+- I've confirmed that the text, especially for questions and answers is readable, and the colour scheme does not clash or cause any issues to the user's ability to smoothly navigate around the page.
 - I've confirmed that the website is easy to navigate for a user, and accurately displays a score at the end of the quiz, and responds quickly indicating the right or wrong answer.
 The quiz also offers to start again at the end which in turn reshuffles the questions.

 ## Bugs encountered